GiorgiBeriashvili/periodic-table/README.md

 ## Building

-Pre-requisites: Node.js and npm.js installed on your system.
+Pre-requisites: git, Node.js and npm.js installed on your system.

 ```sh
 # Clone the repository